theNewDynamic/hugo-module-tnd-search/README.md

 #### Register widgets settings

-Components option keys are matching Aloglia's own except for `cssClasses` which is shorttened to `classes`.
+Components option keys are matching InstantSearch's own except for `cssClasses` which is shorttened to `classes`.

 For example, in order to add a simple Search Box and Hits: